MY STORY — WHY I LEFT HARVEST BIBLE CHAPEL ROLLING MEADOWS

 I hope to hear from some of you.

-God bless you, and thank you very much for stopping by and thank you very much for taking time to read my poems.
+God bless you, and thank you very much for stopping by and thank you very much for taking time to read some of my posts and poems.

 **UPDATED** SATURDAY, 8/23/14